mthomps9802/alarm_clock/README.md

 # alarm_clock
-Just a mini alarm clock program
+Just a mini alarm clock program I wanted to create for some practice